danilodileo/magmap/docs/usage.md

 If there are duplicates, the pipeline will stop and return a file with the contig names that needs to be changed in their name in order to work.
 This is done to avoid overlapping in the following steps (e.g. same prokka output for the protein sequences and the gffs).

-### Filter/remove sequences from the samples (e.g. rRNA sequences with SILVA database)
+### Remove contaminants from the samples

-The pipeline can remove potential contaminants using the BBduk program.
+The pipeline can remove potential contaminants (e.g. rRNA sequences with SILVA database) using BBduk.
-Specify a fasta file, gzipped or not, with the `--sequence_filter <sequences>.fasta` parameter.
+Specify a fasta file, gzipped or not, with the [`--sequence_filter](parameters/#sequence_filter <sequences>.fasta` parameter.
 For further documentation, see the [BBduk official website](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

 ```bash
 nextflow run nf-core/magmap -profile docker --outdir results/ --input samples.csv --genomeinfo localgenomes.csv --sequence_filter path/to/file
 ```

-### Kraken2 (optional)
+### Kraken2

 With [Kraken2](https://ccb.jhu.edu/software/kraken2/), you can generate a table listing the taxonomic classification for each sample.
 The pipeline also supports [Taxburst](https://taxburst.github.io/taxburst/) for visualization of Kraken2 results.

 `Kraken2`runs as default and it will download a standard [database](https://benlangmead.github.io/aws-indexes/k2).
 If you don't want to use `kraken2` set the parameter `--skip_kraken2 true`.

-You can also provide a custom Kraken2 database using the parameter `--kraken2_db`.
+You can also provide a custom Kraken2 database using the parameter [`--kraken2_db`](parameters/#kraken2_db).
 For detailed instructions on building a database, please refer to the [Kraken2 documentation](https://ccb.jhu.edu/software/kraken2/).

 Example usage: